jedrulcia/DailyCodingProblems/README.md

 CodingProblem24:
 Given an integer list where each number represents the number of hops you can make, determine whether you can reach to the last index starting at index 0.

+CodingProblem25:
+Given a sorted list of integers, square the elements and give the output in sorted order.

+CodingProblem26:
+Given a string of words delimited by spaces, reverse the words in string.
+For example, given "hello world here", return "here world hello".